Dylouwu/MyNixy/.github/assets/README_template.md

 sudo nixos-rebuild switch --flake ~/.config/nixos#yourhostname
 ```

-## Non-declarative things 😿
+## 😿 Non-declarative things

-- Zen and its settings, logins (which can both be alternatively synced with a firefox account (or a password manager for the logins)), mods and extensions must be installed manually from the browser directly.
+- Zen and its settings, logins (which can both be alternatively synced with a firefox account, or a password manager for the logins), mods and extensions must be installed manually from the browser directly.
 - Tailscale, Discord, Github Copilot, and other softwares
-- Steam launch options (included in `nixos/steam.nix` )
+- Steam launch options (included in `nixos/steam.nix`)
 - Modrinth modpacks, JVM arguments, and other Minecraft-related things
 - And maybe more ☔